All Episodes

 The guy didn't know anything.

-Uh and he had to he had to keep leaning back and be fed lines.
+And he had to keep leaning back and be fed lines.

-It was this stilted conversation where Ted Cruz would ask a question, there'd be a long pause while the guy leaned his head back and was fed the line by one of his minders.
+There'd be a long pause while the guy leaned his head back and was fed the line by one of his minders.

-He's a classic boutique liberal, this guy, Aaron Mare.
+He's a classic boutique liberal, this guy.

-Remember his name, M A I R. He's president of the Sierra Club, and he is one talking point, one little talking point that he kept reiterating over and over, like he had environmental tourettes.
+He's president of the Sierra Club, and he has one talking point, one little talking point that he kept reiterating over and over, like he had environmental Tourette's.

-He could only repeat his little verbal tick that ninety-seven per cent of the scientists were agreed uh on this climate change thing.
+He could only repeat his little verbal tick that 97% of the scientists were agreed on this climate change thing, which isn't true, by the way.

-My book uh demolishes this ninety-seven percent, my new book.
+My book demolishes this 97%.

-But uh but this guy doesn't care about evidence.
+But this guy doesn't care about evidence.

-He's got his talking point.
+He's got his talking point and he's got his little talking point.

-And he's got his little talking point, and even when he's in a congressional he's giving testimony in a Senate inquiry.
+And even when he's in a congressional, he's giving testimony in a Senate inquiry.

-And you would think there would be minimum standards for that, because he's the head of the Sierra Club.
+And you would think there would be minimum standards for that because he's the head of the Sierra Club.

 So that would be like the expert witness in a trial.